KQM-git/TCL/docs/combat-mechanics/frames.md

 Another thing to note is that some attacks are poise-extendable, which in general applies to all attacks that have hitlag; an exception is when Bow Charged Attacks score a headshot, producing 0.12s of hitlag while not being poise-extendable.

-Hitlag is generally expressed in seconds, however in practice it is always rounded up when converted to frames and this is reflected in frame count videos.
+Hitlag is generally expressed in seconds, however, in practice, it is always rounded up when converted to frames and this is reflected in frame count videos.

 The actual duration of hitlag depends on the enemy's poise, for more details see the [Poise](poise.md) page.
 Hitlag is not affected by Attack Speed, thus the only contributing factors to hitlag duration are the **hitlag of the specific hit** and **enemy poise**.
 Against an enemy with unbroken poise \(\>0\), add 0.06s to the attack's hitlag; against an enemy with broken poise \(in other words staggered or in poise-vulnerable state\), no modification is necessary.